Avian influenza and influenza of avian origin: diagnostic testing, controls and reporting obligations

 Influenza A viruses (family Orthomyxoviridae; genus Alphainfluenzavirus) are single-stranded, segmented, negative-sense RNA ((-)ssRNA) viruses.
 Those isolated from birds are termed avian influenza viruses.
 They are the causative agent of avian influenza (‘bird flu’) in birds or influenza of avian origin in mammals.

-Influenza A viruses are categorised into subtypes according to the properties of their surface proteins haemagglutinin (H) and neuraminidase (N).
-There are 16 different H proteins (H1 to H16) and 9 different N proteins (N1 to N9) that are relevant to infection in birds.
-Any combination of these viruses is possible due to the segmented nature of the viral RNA of influenza viruses and the potential for genetic reassortment in mixed infections.
+Influenza A viruses are categorised into subtypes according to the properties of their surface proteins haemagglutinin (HA) and neuraminidase (NA).
+There are 16 different HA proteins (H1 to H16) and 9 different NA proteins (N1 to N9) that are relevant to infection in birds.
+Due to the segmented nature of the viral RNA of influenza viruses and the potential for genetic reassortment in mixed infections, any combination of these is possible.

 Alongside this antigenic diversity, these viruses differ in their clinical outcome in different species.
 Importantly, the H5 and H7 are considered the most important subtypes from an animal health perspective.
 These viruses can be defined as either low pathogenic avian influenza virus (LPAIV) or highly pathogenic avian influenza virus (HPAIV).